-The series follows a team of diagnosticians at "Princeton Plainsboro teaching hospital" led by misanthrope medical genius, Greg House, MD.
-Dealing with drug addiction and poor people skills House is tasked with diagnosing the undiagnosable.
+The series follows a team of diagnosticians at "Princeton Plainsboro teaching hospital", led by misanthrope medical genius, Gregory House, M.D.
+(Hugh Laurie).
+Dealing with drug addiction and poor people skills, House is tasked with diagnosing the undiagnosable.

-Focusing on the main character, the clever, antisocial, and incredibly intelligent Dr. Gregory House, whom is crippled in his right leg and because of which has a painkiller addiction, the series follows him along with his team of doctors who specialize in diagnostic medicine as they solve bizarre and almost impossible cases.
-It also shows Dr. House's relationships between his colleagues, Dr. James Wilson, the goody two shoes and sincere oncologist, and House's employer, the beautiful Dr. Lisa Cuddy.
-The series elaborates on Dr. House's struggle with the chronic pain in his leg paired with his drug addiction, his lonely love life, his impatient determination to solve every puzzle he encounters, and includes some witty comedy as he interacts with arrogant patients and other people throughout his day.
+Focusing on the main character, the clever, antisocial, and incredibly intelligent Dr. Gregory House (Hugh Laurie), who is crippled in his right leg, and because of which, has a painkiller addiction.
+The series follows him, along with his team of doctors, who specialize in diagnostic medicine, as they solve bizarre and almost impossible cases.
+It also shows Dr. House's relationships between his colleagues, Dr. James Wilson (Robert Sean Leonard), the goody two-shoes and sincere oncologist, and House's employer, the beautiful Dr. Lisa Cuddy (Lisa Edelstein).
+The series elaborated on Dr. House's struggle with the chronic pain in his leg, paired with his drug addiction, his lonely love life, his impatient determination to solve every puzzle he encounters, and included some witty comedy as he interacted with arrogant patients and other people throughout his day.

-This long-running medical drama follows the professional and personal life of Gregory House- a witty, arrogant, rule-breaking, self-destructive, pain-pill addicted but genius diagnostician at the fictional Princeton-Plainsboro Teaching Hospital in New Jersey.
+This long-running medical drama follows the professional and personal life of Dr. Gregory House (Hugh Laurie) - a witty, arrogant, rule-breaking, self-destructive, pain-pill addicted, but genius, diagnostician at the fictional Princeton-Plainsboro Teaching Hospital in New Jersey.
 House and his team of doctors work against the clock to diagnose and treat patients when other doctors can't seem to figure out what's wrong with them, often resorting to unorthodox methods based on House's hunches on the patients, their families, or his own personal experiences.

 - Dr. Gregory House (Hugh Laurie) is a maverick medical genius who heads a team of young diagnosticians at the fictional Princeton-Plainsboro Teaching Hospital in New Jersey.
 Most episodes start with a cold open somewhere outside the hospital, showing the events leading to the onset of symptoms for that week's patient.
 The episode follows the team in their attempts to deduce the illness causing the patient's problems.